 The team works with Haitian colleagues who are now friends: a doctor, dentist and dental assistant, a community health worker and 13 translators, providing much needed local employment.
-To read inspiring blogs describing recent Haiti Medical Mission Team experiences, please visit the Haiti Mobile Medical Mission website here.
-[LINK]
+Read inspiring blogs describing recent Haiti Medical Mission Team experiences and see more detail here:

 Fabric Bags for Haiti

 A large group of stitchers has supplied more than 2,800 bags to the Haiti Medical Mission over the past five years.
 The Haitians use these useful, attractive bags to hold the medicines, vitamins, and supplies given them in the clinic.
 There is always a need for people to sew these simple bags and for others to donate materials.
 To participate in the Haiti Bags project,

 The Haiti Mission also provides funding support and books to L’Ecole Ste Croix, an Episcopal school located behind the guesthouse in Leogane.
 The school was destroyed in the 2010 earthquake and is still housed in temporary classrooms, so their need is great.

 We hope that by training Haitian nurses, the Haitians will have access to consistent medical care and there will eventually be no need for our medical team to visit.
 We support this 4-year nursing school with scholarship money for the students.

 Kids4Peace in the Middle East